-Many buy and manage large apartment buildings or other commercial properties.
+Many buy and manage large apartment buildings, retail space, office buildings, or other commercial property types.
 Some also invest in real estate-secured debt, to add more income potential for shareholders.
-But none are very liquid – it’s not quick or easy to sell shares, and some lock investors in for periods of five years or longer.
+But none are very liquid — it’s not quick or easy to sell shares, and some lock investors in for periods of five years or longer.

 That lack of liquidity forms a double-edged sword.
-It makes the investments long-term, with restricted avenues to sell and convert back to cash.
+It makes these real estate funds long-term investments, hard to sell quickly.
 But it also reduces volatility.

 I personally invest in a few private REITs to further diversify my portfolio.
-I’ve invested with Streitwise and Fundrise, and been happy with the results so far.
-But be careful to do your homework carefully on crowdfunding companies, and note that many only allow participation by accredited investors (wealthy investors with over $1,000,000 in investable net worth or $200,000/year income).
+I invest with Streitwise and Fundrise, and have been happy with the results so far.
+But be careful to do your homework carefully on real estate crowdfunding platforms, and note that many only allow participation by accredited investors (wealthy investors with over $1,000,000 in investable net worth or $200,000/year income).

-Private REITs can make a great way to spread your money wider, particularly into commercial real estate.
+Private REITs offer a great way for individual investors to spread their money across many real estate projects.
+You can diversify beyond residential property to include commercial real estate.
 Just don’t expect to sell shares at a moment’s notice.

-Not all crowdfunding websites follow the private REIT model.
-Others make loans to real estate investors, funded by the public.
+Not all real estate crowdfunding websites follow the private REIT model.
+Others make loans to real estate investors, funded by individual investors like you.

 It works like this.
 A real estate investor needs a purchase-rehab loan to flip a house or renovate a BRRRR property.
 They apply with the crowdfunding lender, who approves and funds their loan.
 The crowdfunding lender then raises money from the public to reimburse their coffers.

 You, as the investor, often get to pick and choose individual loans to fund.
-I have some money invested in Groundfloor loans, for example, where I experimentally invested $250 apiece in a dozen or so loans.
+I invest in Groundfloor loans, for example, where I earn annual returns on investment from 7-12%.
 Groundfloor grades each loan on risk, paying higher interest for higher-risk loans.

 Alternatively, you can lend money directly to real estate investors who you know and trust, in the form of private notes.